arinamok/Marketing-ROI-Optimization/README.md

 This project evaluates an A/B marketing campaign to determine whether paid advertising drives meaningfully better results than a control group (PSA), and at what frequency level ad spend becomes genuinely profitable, not just behaviorally effective.

 **The Business Question:**
-> *"Does the paid ad campaign generate significantly higher conversion and ROI than the PSA (control), and what ad exposure level maximizes profitability?"*
+> *Does the paid ad campaign generate significantly higher conversion and ROI than the PSA (control), and what ad exposure level maximizes profitability?*

 **Dataset Source:** [Kaggle – Marketing A/B Testing Dataset](https://www.kaggle.com/datasets/faviovaz/marketing-ab-testing?resource=download&select=marketing_AB.csv)